Multiphase modeling of anisotropic biomass particle pyrolysis accounting for particle deformation and coupled gas-phase dynamics: Numerical solution strategy

 \subsection{Time-stepping algorithm}

 For completeness, the whole time-stepping algorithm is reported in \autoref{alg:one}.
 After an initialisation step, where allocation of the necessary memory for the various fields is performed, the time loop begins.

+\tc{The time step is computed such that it satisfies a Courant-Friedrich-Lewis condition of 0.5, which guarantees the stability of the directional split transport of the VOF scheme \cite{WEYMOUTH20102853}.
+Simulation with an initial surrounding stationary gas phase would imply an unfeasibly large time step, leading to unstable conditions.
+Therefore, a maximum time step must be set to ensure stability of the temperature and species equations at the initial time step, when the velocity is zero.}

 At each time step, we first compute the chemistry integration to calculate the interface velocity $\mathbf{u}_p$.
 Once this is established, movement of the interface and the associated tracer fields is performed.
 Recalculation of the physical properties must now be carried out, as some computational cells could have been emptied of the pseudo-phase tracer or, vice versa, could now include a portion of it.
 After this step, we proceed with the solution of the Navier-Stokes equation to find the gas velocity $\mathbf{v}_g$.
 The gravity effect can also be included as an additional acceleration term during this part of the algorithm.
-Basilisk also has a strong adaptive mesh refinement algorithm, which can be optionally used to reduce the total number of computational cells and, therefore, the computational time.
+Basilisk also has a strong adaptive mesh refinement algorithm, which can be optionally used to reduce the total number of computational cells and, therefore, the computational time. \tc{The grid is refined with a quad/octree strategy, using a wavelet-based error estimation to avoid issues related to the numerical gradients calculation.
+This approach is described by \mbox{\citet{van2018towards}}.
+The target fields for adaptation of the simulations in this work are: temperature, velocity, inert gas mass fraction and the biomass main released product volatile fraction (levoglucosan).
+The refinement is adjusted so that the interface always remains at the maximum level of refinement, to guarantee the correct calculation of the interfacial gradients for the solution of the species and thermal boundary layer.}

 After logging the key interest variables, the iteration is repeated until the final time is reached.

 {\linespread{1}\selectfont

 }